ebi-ait/covid-excel-utils/README.md

 # Getting Ready
 ## Prerequisites
  - Download and Install [Docker for Desktop](https://www.docker.com/products/docker-desktop)
- - Run this command in a terminal
- `docker pull dockerhub.ebi.ac.uk/ait/json-schema-validator`
  - Used for more accurate validation, *"Best Guess" Excel validation is available if you skip this prerequisite*.

 ## Installation